Northern Ireland electricity and gas

 Our annual energy companies survey brings you results for six of the seven Northern Ireland electricity and gas suppliers.

-You can find out what customers of Budget Energy, Electric Ireland, Firmus Energy, Power NI and SSE Airtricity electricity and gas really think of their energy company.
-Then you can use our results to find the best energy company for your home.
+Scroll down to find out what customers of Budget Energy, Electric Ireland, Firmus Energy, Power NI and SSE Airtricity electricity and gas really think of their energy company, and use our results to find the best energy company for your home.

-The biggest electricity firm, Power NI ranks third.
-Around 56% of electricity customers in Northern Ireland are supplied by this company.
-Plus SSE Airtricity is the second-biggest electricity supplier but is the lowest-ranked supplier in our table – so is it time to switch supplier for a better service?
+The biggest electricity firm, Power NI ranks second.
+It supplies around 56% of electricity customers in Northern Ireland.
+SSE Airtricity is the second-biggest electricity supplier, but is the lowest-ranked company in our table – so is it time to switch for a better service?

 Best and worst Northern Ireland electricity and gas companies

-We asked 852 Northern Ireland energy customers to rate their electricity and gas suppliers on their customer service, complaints handling, billing, whether they feel it’s value for money and what they think of its digital tools.
+We asked 630 Northern Ireland energy customers to rate their electricity and gas suppliers on their customer service, complaints handling, billing and whether they feel it’s value for money.

 The customer score combines customers’ overall satisfaction with their likelihood to recommend, and is not directly linked to the star ratings.